 To calculate the overall system reliability, all the components in the system have to be considered.
-If we assume the software does not fail, the resulting system MTBF would be 125.9 hours, and MTTR would be 0.62 hours, achieving system availability of 0.995.
-From this calculation It looks as if the system already meets its original requirements.
+If we assume the software does not fail (a mistake often made by system reliability engineers!), the resulting system MTTF would be 125.9 hours, and MTTR would be 0.62 hours, achieving system availability of 0.995.
+It looks as if the system already meets its original requirements.

 But the software does fail.
 Both SYS2 and SYS3 software contain 300,000 lines of source code, and following the prediction model described in [7], the predicted initial failure rates for SYS2 software and SYS3 software are both 2.52 failures per execution hour.
 (Note the three SYS2 S/W are identical software copies and not fault-tolerant.)
-Even without considering SYS1 software failures, the system MTBF would have become 11.9 CPU minutes.
+Even without considering SYS1 software failures, the system MTTF would have become 11.9 CPU minutes.
 If assuming MTTR is still 0.62 hours, the system availability becomes 0.24, far less than it was predicted assuming no software failures.